docdoku/docdoku-plm-docker/README.md

 	./platform-ctl down

-### Debugging
+### Development && Debugging

+You can edit the sources in the `volumes/src` folder and work with git as usual

 Use the remote debug feature from your IDE.
-Debug port is 19009.
+Payara debug port is 19009.

 Add to your remote target options `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=19009`

 ### Notes

+#### Docker-Compose

+For more advanced commands, all `docker-compose` commands are supported.
+See https://docs.docker.com/compose/reference/ for full details

+#### Platform-ctl

 `platform-ctl` can be symlinked or added to your PATH

+	(sudo) ln -s /path/to/platform-ctl /usr/bin/